aarondail/dociter/packages/doctarion-document/design/CURSOR.md

 deterministic, and make the editor behave in a way that is more like what a user expects we prefer some cursor positions to others even when they are equivalent.
-Specifically we bias towards positions after nodes and we prefer to those that relate to a grapheme vs not realted to one.
+Specifically we bias towards positions after nodes and we prefer to those that relate to a grapheme vs not related to one.

-## Line Endings afecting Orientation
+## Line Endings affecting Orientation

-One caes that is very complicated is when graphemes are at the end of a line that wraps (i.e.  its at the end of a line visually that is due to a newline character or because of a soft line wrap due to how the document is rendered/laid out visually, not because its at the end of an inline which is
+One case that is very complicated is when graphemes are at the end of a line that wraps (i.e.  its at the end of a line visually that is due to a newline character or because of a soft line wrap due to how the document is rendered/laid out visually, not because its at the end of an inline which is